Betty Kitchener

-Betty Ann Kitchener AM (born 1951) is an Australian mental health educator who co-founded Mental health first aid training.
+Betty Ann Kitchener AM (born 1951) is an Australian Mental Health educator who co-founded Mental health first aid training along with Professor Anthony Jorm.

 Career

 Betty Kitchener trained as a teacher, counsellor and nurse.
 She is also a mental health consumer advocate, having experienced recurrent major depression.
+Her experiences of not being supported during those episodes especially within the workplace motivated her to want to change community attitudes towards mental illness.
 She has held academic appointments at the Australian National University and the University of Melbourne.
 Until the end of 2016, she was CEO of Mental Health First Aid Australia.
 She held an honorary Adjunct Professorship at Deakin University from 2013 to 2019.